NWU-NISL-Fuzzing/upbeat/README.md

 python main.py
 ```

-There are two steps of test case generation: (1) assemble code segments and (2) generate callable inputs.
-Generated test cases are stored in `result_db`.
+There are two steps in test case generation: (1) assemble code segments and (2) generate callable inputs.
+All generated test cases are stored in `result_db`.

 Step2.
 Execute test cases.